 When Will You Need This?

 When you need the basis for a complete model of the major entry points and boarding areas.
 It would allow for policy experimentation or addition of types of parts to show the effect to major boarding areas.
 It shows how to import the flow from historical information.
 It shows how to pull information from attributes to feed the flow and timing of the model.
-It shows how to check if the next destination has capacity to receive the part and if not hold the part in the current location.
-It shows how to do implement discharge windows for boarding locations (See Shape activity).

 The following model object will be used to create an import and overall flow to import data into ProcessModel: Arrivals \ Import and Overall Flow – Manufacturing.